0xpanoramix/flashbots-relay-rs/README.md

-# <h1 align="center"> flashbots-rpc-rs </h1>
+# <h1 align="center"> flashbots-relay-rs </h1>

-Rust client for interacting directly with the Flashbots RPC endpoint.
+Rust client for interacting directly with the Flashbots Relays.

 ## How does it work ?